emilydombrowski/green_crab_phys_2022/README.md

   Harbor and CML
 * wl_molt_dat.csv contains raw  molt tracking data about Wells Harbor

-Project repository for data collected about GC hemolymph physiology.
-This project was a study conducted over a 10 week period in 2022.
-The questions this study sought to assess are:

-* How can biochemical parameters in hemolymph be used to predict molting?
-* Are hemolymph RI, color, and calcium levels related?

-The structure for this code base is R. All data can be found in the data folder.

 Files:
 * Files are stored in the .csv format.